Olivier Messiaen: Quatuor pour la fin du temps

 “A profoundly spiritual experience” - Feast of Music

-The Anzû Quartet is pleased to announce its debut album: a new recording of Olivier Messiaen’s monumental Quartet for the End of Time.
+On the heels of its debut record Adjust (“unfurling melodic ideas.. a flurrying world of motifs.. enjoyable group tumult.” - The New York Times), Anzû Quartet will release its second album: a new recording of Olivier Messiaen’s monumental Quatuor pour la fin du temps (Quartet for the End of Time), out on Cantaloupe Music in February, 2026.
 Composed and premiered in a German P.O.W. camp in 1941, this work is one of the most consequential compositions of the 20th century.
 It is Messiaen’s first masterpiece - a brilliant, innovative work contemplating war, captivity, the divine, and the eternal.

 Recorded by Paul Coleman